(& optional Broad Peak summit)

 We recommend you have a dental check-up before your trip.
 New fillings can be an issue at altitude if there is an air pocket left in the gap.

-We recommend you take around $600 onto the mountain in small denominations to tip the local team, including the summit bonus.
+We recommend you take $700+ onto the mountain in small denominations to tip the local team, including the summit bonus, plus the additional if you have hired a private porter.
 You’ll also need to take about $200 for any extras along the way, satellite phone calls etc.

 Copy of own travel insurance details, along with relevant contact numbers.